hjellinek/ctk-core/docs/RunningTests_CLI.md

 # Testing from the command line

 In this mode you are simply executing the CTS tests - not writing tests.
-You wn't have HTML files and reports to build, so it runs fast and output comes as text.
+(Writing tests means writing code, so that will take place in your dev environment, under Maven.)

-## tl;dr
+## Quickstart

-Get the distribution ZIP you can grab from github (the [repository releases page](https://github.com/wstidolph/ctk-core/releases)) and just unzip in the directory you want to run from.
+Get the `ga4gh-ctk-cli.zip` distribution ZIP from github (the [repository releases page](https://github.com/wstidolph/ctk-core/releases)) and just unzip in the directory you want to run from.
 The unzip will place a jar file(ctk-testpack-*)  in this directory, and create `lib/` and `target/` directories; the tests jar and a couple control files will already be in the `lib/`.
 You run the test with:

 `java -Dctk.tgt.urlRoot=... -jar ctk-testpack-0.5.1-SNAPSHOT.jar`

+(Tip - set an environment variable "`ctk.tgt.urlRoot`" to avoid having to re-enter that property all the time on the command line)

 If you want to see a failure example, add another property:

 `java -Dcts.demofail=true -jar ctk-testpack-0.5.1-SNAPSHOT.jar --ctk.tgt.urlRoot=...`

-(or, just set an environment variable "`ctk.tgt.urlRoot` to avoid having to re-enter that property all the time)
+There will be some console output, and you can check in `target/report` for details; if you have a browser, check out `target/report/html/index.html`

 ## Details

+### Hand-assemble the environment

-(The setup described here is what you get if you just unzip the distribution, but if you're hand-assembling the environment from your local maven build this is what you need to end up with)
+The setup described here is what you get if you just unzip the distribution, but if you're hand-assembling the environment.

- The first generation CTK packages the CTS tests in a jar file which is separate from the main CTK framework jar, and it assumes the tests are in a `lib` subdirectory.
+The first generation CTK packages the CTS tests in a jar file which is separate from the main CTK framework jar.
 These two jars are named:

 - `ctk-testpack-0.5.1-SNAPSHOT.jar`
 - `cts-java-0.5.1-SNAPSHOT-tests.jar`

-So, choose or create a directory to run the test from, and put the CTK jar there.
-Then
+So, choose or create a directory to run the test from, and put the two CTK jars there to start.

-Create a subdirectory named `lib` and put the CTS ("-tests") jar there.
-A (If you have multiple test jars for some reason, just put them all in that directory.) lso, create a directory `target` for the test reports to go into.
-NOTE: You will not get junit .txt or .xml files from this process, as you do when running from Maven.
+The CTK test runners assume the test jar(s) are in a `lib` subdirectory.
+Create a subdirectory named `lib` and move the CTS ("-tests") jar there.
+(If you have multiple test jars for some reason, just put them all in that directory.)

+Create a directory `target` for the test reports to go into.
+The `ctk` script will copy the `target` directory before each new run, so you don't accidentally overwrite your results.

-And, you will may want to configure the test environment, so extract the controlling properties files
+Now let's make sure you have easy access to the controlling properties files:

 - `jar xf ctk-testpack-0.5.1-SNAPSHOT.jar application.properties`
 - `jar xf ctk-testpack-0.5.1-SNAPSHOT.jar log4j2.xml`
+- `jar xf ctk-testpack-0.5.1-SNAPSHOT.jar antRunTests.xml`
-- `mv log4j2.xml lib/`
+- `mv *.xml lib/`
+- `jar xf ctk-testpack-0.5.1-SNAPSHOT.jar ctk` (if you're at a bash prompt)
+- `chmod +c ctk`  (if you're at a bash prompt)

 So you end up with: